Tuition will be refunded 100 percent for those courses which, at any time, are cancelled by the College.

 Students who pay their tuition bill in full and subsequently withdraw will have their refund calculated according to the Tuition Refund Schedule for the term in which the drop/withdrawal pertains.

-Refunds for payments made in person, via the mail, or through TUITIONPAY, will be issued to the student, and mailed to the address on record, regardless of who paid the bill.
+Refunds for payments made in person, via the mail will be issued to the student, and mailed to the address on record, regardless of who paid the bill.

-Refunds for payments made online will be processed on the credit card that was used to pay the tuition.
-There is no refund of credit card convenience fees.
+Credit card refunds for payments made through NELNET payment plan will be refunded back to the credit/debit card that was used to pay the tuition.

 For e-check payments, and savings withdrawals, the refund will be deposited directly into the checking or savings account that was used to pay the tuition.